Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 application can help users navigate the city\'s roads and reduce traffic congestion.

+Perfect Parking seeks to improve scalability, fault tolerance, and real-time monitoring capabilities by incorporating distributed system principles.
+Using a distributed design for a client app enables effective utilization of local resources and seamless cooperation of many entities, thereby boosting the overall (coverage) functionality and performance of the system.

 To conclude, there is a pressing need for a software solution to address the problems associated with parking in our cities.
 Perfect Parking aims to provide a solution that is innovative, effective, and user-friendly,